EconoDLT/Stedipay/README.md

 1. **Scans** real-time prices of all MiCA-authorised euro-pegged EMTs across whitelisted Uniswap v4 and Curve pools on Polygon PoS.
 2. **Compares** the current market price of each EMT pair (e.g. EURC/EUROe, EURC/EURCV) against the theoretical parity (1:1 for same-currency EMTs).
 3. **Executes** an atomic flash-swap if a spread above the minimum profitability threshold (0.05% — chosen to cover gas costs and slippage) exists.
-4. **Credits** the net surplus to the user's StediPay balance as instant cashback — a price improvement on the transaction, not passive interest.
+4. **Credits** the net surplus to the user's StediPay balance as instant cashback, a price improvement on the transaction, not passive interest.
-5. **Reverts** atomically if the swap would result in a loss — the user's payment is never at risk.
+5. **Reverts** atomically if the swap would result in a loss, the user's payment is never at risk.

 ### MiCA-authorised EMT whitelist (user-configurable, April 2026)